teroikaheimo/rentalix/README.md

 ## Grading
 In order of importance
-1. Functioning code that fulfils the minimum spec.
+1. Functioning code that fulfills the minimum spec.
 2. Interface responsiveness.
 3. Ease of use.
 If REALLY bad, it influences the grade.